2025 Solar Incentives Guide for White Bear Lake, MN - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to the value of a solar system installed on your primary or secondary residence in the United States.
-The solar system has to have been installed after January 1, 2006, on a property owned by you for you to be eligible for the credit.
-The ITC initially covered 30% of all installation costs (panels, equipment, accessories and labor), although this amount has fluctuated slightly over the years between 26-30%.
+The ITC can be credited towards the value of a solar system installed on your primary or secondary residence in the United States.
+The solar system has to have been installed after January 1, 2006, on a property you own for you to claim the credit.
+The ITC originally paid out 30% of all installation costs (panels, accessories, equipment and labor), although the covered amount has fluctuated over time between 26-30%.
 The installation date of your solar system will determine what percentage you are eligible for.
 There is no cap on the claim amount.

 Click here to learn more about the new Inflation Reduction Act.
-Your local White Bear Lake solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Your local White Bear Lake solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives